BartoszPiotrowski/lean-premise-selection/README.md

 ![Screenshot of premise selection widget.](./screenshot.png)

-The aim of this project (which is for now a work in progress) is to provide a tool for premise selection for Lean users.
+The aim of this project is to provide a tool for premise selection for Lean users.

 The premise selection mechanism is based on machine learning -- a custom version of the random forest algorithm.